-Figure S4: The bias and the precision of the Likelihood Method (black lines) and the Adjei Method (green lines) whenμp for various shapes of the host survival function and levels of aggregation kp when estimating LD50.
-The first column gives the bias of each method’s LD50 estimate over 150 simulations.
-The second column gives the precision of each method’s LD50 estimate over 150 simulations.
+Supplementary Fig. S4.
+The bias (absolute value of the standardized bias) and the precision of the Likelihood Method (Like.; black lines) and the Adjei Method (green lines) when the pre-mortality mean parasite intensity (μp) is 10 for various shapes of the host survival function and levels of pre-mortatlity parasite aggregation (kp) when estimating the LD50 of the host survival function.
+The first column gives the bias of the LD50 estimate over 150 simulations for each method.
+The second column gives the precision of the LD50 estimate over 150 simulations for each method.

-Figure S5: The bias and the precision of the Likelihood Method (black lines) and the Adjei Method (green lines) whenμp for various shapes of the host survival function and levels of aggregation kp when estimating LD50.
-The first column gives the bias of each method’s LD50 estimate over 150 simulations.
-The second column gives the precision of each method’s LD50 estimate over 150 simulations.
+Supplementary Fig. S5.
+The bias (absolute value of the standardized bias) and the precision of the Likelihood Method (Like.; black lines) and the Adjei Method (green lines) when the pre-mortality mean parasite intensity (μp) is 50 for various shapes of the host survival function and levels of pre-mortality parasite aggregation (kp) when estimating the LD50 of the host survival function.
+The first column gives the bias of the LD50 estimate over 150 simulations for each method.
+The second column gives the precision of the LD50 estimate over 150 simulations for each method.

-Figure S6: The bias and the precision of the Likelihood Method (black lines) and the Adjei Method (green lines) whenμp for various shapes of the host survival function and levels of aggregation kp when estimating LD50.
-The first column gives the bias of each method’s LD50 estimate over 150 simulations.
-The second column gives the precision of each method’s LD50 estimate over 150 simulations.
+Supplementary Fig. S6.
+The bias (absolute value of the standardized bias) and the precision of the Likelihood Method (Like.; black lines) and the Adjei Method (green lines) when the pre-mortality mean parasite intensity (μp) is 100 for various shapes of the host survival function and levels of pre-mortality parasite aggregation (kp) when estimating the LD50 of the host survival function.
+The first column gives the bias of the LD50 estimate over 150 simulations for each method.
+The second column gives the precision of the LD50 estimate over 150 simulations for each method.

-Figure S7: The bias and the precision of the Likelihood Method (black lines) and the Adjei Method (green lines) whenμp for various shapes of the host survival function and levels of aggregation kp when estimating the a parameter of the host survival function.
-The first column gives the bias of each method’s a estimate over 150 simulations.
-The second column gives the precision of each method’s a estimate over 150 simulations.
+Supplementary Fig. S7.
+The bias (absolute value of the standardized bias) and the precision of the Likelihood Method (Like.; black lines) and the Adjei Method (green lines) when the pre-mortality mean parasite intensity (μp) is 10 for various shapes of the host survival function and levels of pre-mortality parasite aggregation (kp) when estimating the a parameter of the host survival function.
+The first column gives the bias of the a estimate over 150 simulations for each method.
+The second column gives the precision of the a estimate over 150 simulations for each method.

-Figure S8: The bias and the precision of the Likelihood Method (black lines) and the Adjei Method (green lines) whenμp for various shapes of the host survival function and levels of aggregation kp when estimating the a parameter of the host survival function.
-The first column gives the bias of each method’s a estimate over 150 simulations.
-The second column gives the precision of each method’s a estimate over 150 simulations.
+Supplementary Fig. S8.
+The bias (absolute value of the standardized bias) and the precision of the Likelihood Method (Like.; black lines) and the Adjei Method (green lines) when the pre-mortality mean parasite intensity (μp) is 50 for various shapes of the host survival function and levels of pre-mortality parasite aggregation (kp) when estimating the a parameter of the host survival function.
+The first column gives the bias of the a estimate over 150 simulations for each method.
+The second column gives the precision of the a estimate over 150 simulations for each method.

-Figure S9: The bias and the precision of the Likelihood Method (black lines) and the Adjei Method (green lines) whenμp for various shapes of the host survival function and levels of aggregation kp when estimating the a parameter of the host survival function.
-The first column gives the bias of each method’s a estimate over 150 simulations.
-The second column gives the precision of each method’s a estimate over 150 simulations.
+Supplementary Fig. S9.
+The bias (absolute value of the standardized bias) and the precision of the Likelihood Method (Like.; black lines) and the Adjei Method (green lines) when the pre-mortality mean parasite intensity (μp) is 100 for various shapes of the host survival function and levels of pre-mortality parasite aggregation (kp) when estimating the a parameter of the host survival function.
+The first column gives the bias of the a estimate over 150 simulations for each method.
+The second column gives the precision of the a estimate over 150 simulations for each method.